 What Coca Cola did almost 100 years ago was brilliant, and the same rules continue to apply in the age of global SEO and internet marketing.
 Your best chance for success with international SEO requires you make a good effort to understand your new audience.

-Here are just a few ideas to help you avoid some of the more common pitfalls of international SEO:
+Here are just a few ideas to help you avoid some of the more common international SEO mistakes:

-Hire a native.
 Not only will hiring a native in your target market help you correctly translate copy into a second language, native speakers understand the audience better than you ever could.
-They know what social niceties and norms are expected when a marketing message is presented, and can steer you clear of accidentally creating an incredibly offensive local campaign.
+This reduces the number of mistakes in your international SEO campaigns They know what social niceties and norms are expected when a marketing message is presented, and can steer you clear of accidentally creating an incredibly offensive local campaign.
 For example, if you wanted to break into India, you’d never start by bragging about your flamed-kissed beef — you’d be finished before you even started.

 No matter the business you’re in, if you’re going to make a successful run at an international market, you’ll be well served to remember that for as much as we live in a global economy, we all have local differences.
-By working with locals and creating custom campaigns for each country where you want to do business, you can avoid the many common pitfalls of international SEO.
+By working with locals and creating custom campaigns for each country where you want to do business, you can avoid the many common international SEO mistakes.